Ur-nigin

 Ur-nigin, also Ur-nigina (ur-niŋin) or Ur-nigar (ur-ni-gar) was a Governor (ensi) of Uruk who lived in 22nd century BC.

-According to the Sumerian King List, Ur-Nigin destroyed the Akkadian Empire, which had probably already be weakened by the Gutians, and established a short-lived Fifth Dynasty of Uruk.
+According to the Sumerian King List, Ur-Nigin destroyed the Akkadian Empire, which had probably already be weakened by the Gutians, and established a short-lived Fourth Dynasty of Uruk.

 The Sumerian King List, describing the confusion of the decline of the Akkadian Empire after the death of Shar-kali-shari, mentions the rule of several kings, among them Ur-Nigin:

 "Who was king?
 Who was not king?
 Irgigi the king; Nanum, the king; Imi the king; Ilulu, the king—the four of them were kings but reigned only three years.
 Dudu reigned 21 years; Shu-Turul, the son of Dudu, reigned 15 years. ...
 Agade was defeated and its kingship carried off to Uruk.
 In Uruk, Ur-ningin reigned 7 years, Ur-gigir, son of Ur-ningin, reigned 6 years; Kuda reigned 6 years; Puzur-ili reigned 5 years, Ur-Utu reigned 6 years.
 Uruk was smitten with weapons and its kingship carried off by the Gutian hordes."